• Skip to primary navigation

 4. Tahini, sesame seed paste (optional)

-We made this salad to go with some burgers (recipe here) and Indian Spiced roasted potato salad (recipe here) and blueberry cobbler (recipe here) dinner.
+We made this salad to go with some burgers (recipe masala chicken burgers, Indian spiced roasted potato salad), and blueberry cobbler for dinner.
+The other salad that might go really well with the same menu is my Lentil and Roasted vegetable salad with feta and Greek dressing.
 Wow.
 I might have to write down this menu to repeat it every time we grill burgers.
-So if you’re looking for an accompaniment to a killer grill menu, or simply something that is satisfying and filling or a pick me up after a run or a workout, this salad has got you covered.
-And the best part – it is super easy to make and is ridiculously delicious.
+So if you're looking for an accompaniment to a killer grill menu, or simply something that is satisfying and filling or a pick me up after a run or a workout, this salad has got you covered.
+And the best part - it is super easy to make and is ridiculously delicious.
 Bonus points for being high in dietary fiber and zinc.

 Quinoa and Lentil Salad with homemade vinaigrette